 Luggage is an expensive but necessary thing to buy before traveling…right?
 But unless all your traveling friends and family are traveling all the time, you may be able to borrow their luggage for a semester.

-Talk with people you know have been on some fabulous vacation and see if they’ll lend you a suitcase or two.
+Talk with people you know who have been on some fabulous vacations and see if they’ll lend you a suitcase or two.
 This also works for things like adapters and converters — Unless you want to travel the world frequently (if you do, buy your own suitcases and adapters because it will be worth it in the long run) you can save a lot by borrowing some of the more expensive purchases that come with travel.

 Get Cheap Passport Pictures

 You can’t borrow a passport and they can get pricey, but you can get the required photos as cheap as possible.
 We’ve got a whole blog post telling you where to get those pesky photos for the cheapest price.